barisbatuhan/retinaface/README.md

 * Implement the other evaluation metrics: Area Under Curve (AUC), Failure Rate and Normalized Mean Error (NME).

 * Instead of the normal Convolutional Layers in Context Modules, implement [**Deformable Convolutional Layers**](https://arxiv.org/abs/1703.06211) and retrain the model with this structure.

-* Add different backbones for shorter processing times, such as MobileNet.

 * Add multiple GPU support.